 - d.
 If external lighting of a shopfront or commercial premises is proposed, this should involve lightamps complying with the highest standards in the latest relevant British Standard for energy efficiency.
-Lightingtt should seek to besubtle white lighting that highlights the character of the property and enhances the local setting. - The clear display of the property address number in keeping with the character of the street to aid the emergency services, delivery drivers and others visiting properties. - f.
-The sensitive incorporation of Security measures other than external shutters. - g.
+It should be subtle white lighting that highlights the character of the property and enhances the local setting. - e.
+The clear display of the property address number in keeping with the character of the street to aid the emergency services, delivery drivers and others visiting properties. - f.
+Security measures other than external shutters. - g.
 Level access to shop entrances. - There should be no signage or other decorative or promotional features placed on the public pavement.